S3-working-group/s3-practical-guide/content/src/defining-agreements/clarify-domains.md

 #### Dependencies

-Make explicit the essential dependencies between this domain and other parts of the organization, so that the delegatee can collaborate on managing those dependencies with the other stakeholders.
+Make explicit the essential dependencies between this domain and other parts of the organization, so that the delegatee(s) can collaborate on managing those dependencies with the other stakeholders.

 Consider:

 -   Internal and external customers (those who consume the team’s output)
--   Providers of products or services essential to the work of the delegatee.
+-   Providers of products or services essential to the work of the delegatee(s).
 -   Shared resources

 #### External Constraints

-Describe important constraints to the autonomy and influence of the delegatee.
+Describe important constraints to the autonomy and influence of the delegatee(s).

 External constraints might be fixed or negotiable.
-They may refer to customer requirements, to the outside world, to other essential stakeholders in the organization, to overarching responsibilities delegatees may have, or to the preference of the delegator.
+They may refer to customer requirements, to the outside world, to other essential stakeholders in the organization, to overarching responsibilities the delegatee(s) may have, or to the preference of the delegator.

 Some examples: